Codecademy/docs/CONTRIBUTING.md

 <img src="https://github.com/Codecademy/docs/blob/main/media-file-hosting/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>

 If you are uncomfortable using Git, you can also check out [this YouTube video](https://youtu.be/RPagOAUx2SQ) to do this all using the GitHub Desktop app.
+Highly recommend!

 ## Pull Requests Tips